Types of Invoice Discounting

 See our explanation of the: Invoice Discounting Product-Related Decision Making Tree.

 As with any other product, the service delivery between different providers may differ.
-Despite the fact that you are undertaking your own credit control function, there is still likely to be interaction with the financier so service levels often matter.
+Even though you are undertaking your own credit control function, there is still likely to be interaction with the financier so service levels often matter.
 We have undertaken extensive research into provider service levels and they vary widely, even regarding ID products.

 There are likely to be pricing differences but also the exact modus operandi may vary.
 Many financiers also employ product names which can further complicate your understanding of the product.